 If anything, it’s something most of us dread, wondering how to put everything together, how the rules have changed since last year, and perhaps most importantly, which digital DIY tax filing service we should use.

 And if your response to that is, “Wait, there are services that could help me online?,” then this article is most definitely for you.
-DIY tax filing services like TurboTax, H&R Block, Cash App Taxes and TaxSlayer help you figure out what forms you need and guide you through the process—often for free.
+DIY tax filing services like TurboTax, H&R Block and TaxSlayer help you figure out what forms you need and guide you through the process — often for free.

 In this article, we’re going to review TurboTax’s online filing services and tax software and see how it compares to the competition.